 3. Supplemental Income

 Pay cuts, reduced working hours, lay-offs, etc. have become a part of post-recession life.
 If you’re finding it difficult to make ends meet, then working as a medical transcriptionist from home is a wonderful way to earn a supplemental income.
 It’s also a great way for retirees to make some money in case their retirement savings have fallen short of expectations.

 There is a belief in the corporate world that happy people are more productive workers.
 People may have different reasons for choosing to work from home, but it has the same impact on all of them.
-It increases their happiness quotient, energy levels and self-contentment.
-This is bound to have an impact on not just their productivity, but also the quality of the work they produce.
+It increases their happiness quotient, energy levels, and self-contentment.
+This is bound to have an impact on not just their productivity, but also the quality of work that they produce.

 Now that you are aware of all the perks of working from home as a medical transcriptionist, you may want to know how you can break into the field.

-The quickest and simplest route to starting your medical transcription career is by completing a medical transcriptionist course from a vocational school.
+The quickest and simplest route to starting your medical transcription career is by completing a medical transcriptionist course from a vocational school like CareerStep.
 You can choose an online medical transcription training program, which will offer you the same kind of flexibility that a home-based career provides.

 Once you are through with your medical transcriptionist course, start looking for opportunities that allow you to work-from-home.
 Learn how to make use of the Internet to market yourself, connect with people in the industry, and find leads!

 Studies have shown if you like this blog post — you will also love the following articles.